probonopd/Launchpad95/web/index.md

 1. How to change pressure sensitivity?

 1. How to use the Capture MIDI function?
 Would be nice to have this on the actual Capture MIDI ![](https://placehold.co/64x64/black/turquoise?text=Capture+MIDI) button on a long press as shown [here](https://www.youtube-nocookie.com/embed/T8QdLsXXc60).
 Optionally, move Mixer mode to the Session/Mixer button as the third layer (in addition to Scene Mode and Pro Scene Mode) instead.
 Or even just have Pro Scene Mode and Mixer Mode there.
 As a workaround, use the computer keyboard (Ctrl / ⌘ + Shift + C).

+1. Can Launchpad95 be modified so that as soon as one maps parameters from plugins as shown [here](https://www.youtube-nocookie.com/embed/al6jAyaIN6s), the respective controls light up on the Launchpad, just like on the Push 2?
+(Currently one has to toggle between Instrument Mode and Device Controller Mode for the new controls to show up.)

 ## Known Issues